analogdevicesinc/ai8x-training/README.md

 $ python -m venv venv --prompt ai8x-training
 ```

+If this command returns an error message similar to *“The virtual environment was not created successfully because ensurepip is not available,”* please install and initialize [pyenv](#Python 3.8).

 On macOS and Linux, including WSL2, activate the environment using

 ```shell
 $ source venv/bin/activate
 ```